 - Use an immersion blender to blend the soup to a smooth consistency. (alternatively, you can use a regular blender in batches to process the soup).
 If soup is too thick, add some more chicken stock or some water.

 - Garnish with cilantro and Greek yogurt (optional)

-- If soup is too thin, which is unlikely unless you use a small butternut squash, leave cover off of slow cooker and continue cooking on high for a while until it’s thickened (or transfer it to a pot on your stove to simmer uncovered for a faster option).
+- If soup is too thin, which is unlikely unless you use a small butternut squash, leave cover off of slow cooker and continue cooking on high for a while until it's thickened (or transfer it to a pot on your stove to simmer uncovered for a faster option).

 - To prep ahead: Peel and chop all the vegetables and add them along with the the spices to the slow cooker ahead of time.
 Keep in the fridge for up to a week or the freezer for up to six months until you are ready to cook (at which point, add vegetable stock and coconut milk)